HL7/fhir-patient-correction/input/pagecontent/examples.md

 #### User Story

 Bob uses his patient-facing app to import his medical records from Eastside Clinic.
-He notices that he is listed as an everyday smoker, even though she has never smoked.
+He notices that he is listed as an everyday smoker, even though he has never smoked.
 Bob uses his patient app to send a message to Eastside Clinic requesting that his smoking status be corrected to show he is not a smoker.

 Eastside Clinic receives Bob's request, but cannot verify his claim - Bob is a new patient and his smoking status was not discussed during her initial visit.

 Eastside Clinic asks Bob for some supporting documentation.
-Bob provides a screenshot of his record from her previous provider, which lists him as a non-smoker.
+Bob provides a screenshot of his record from his previous provider, which lists him as a non-smoker.

 Eastside Clinic receives the additional information, but it only contains a portal view of a non-smoker and cannot tell if it is Bob's record.
 Eastside Clinic asks Bob to provide a copy of his previous record in its entirety.